MG-Choi/ABTS/.ipynb_checkpoints/README-checkpoint.md

 ## 2. Mapping the results (example)
+###### Figure 2 depicts a choropleth map based on the number of trips originating from approximately 50 CBGs (Study area) during the month of September.
+It shows all trip destinations (CBG) mapped according to the volume of trips.

+###### Following this, Figure 3 maps the workplaces of only the Adult and Mid-adult age groups for the months of September to November 2020.
+This was achieved by filtering for Work trips and mapping the count values at each destination (CBG).
+In this manner, we can decompose and examine the travel within our area of interest by trip purpose and age group through the ABTS.

 <div style="text-align: center;">
     <img src="/ABTS/image/Result_2020_09_11.png" alt="Figure 2.
 Spatial patterns of travel counts in destination CBG in Milwaukee (2020/09~11)" width="600"/>
     <p>Figure 2.
 Spatial patterns of travel counts in destination CBG in Milwaukee (2020/09)</p>
 </div>

 <div style="text-align: center;">